Nasopharyngeal Cancer Symptoms

 How Nasopharyngeal Cancer Is Diagnosed

 Your doctor or nurse will examine you.
 This includes a detailed look at your ears, nose, and throat.
-You may be sent to a doctor that specializes in these areas, called an otolaryngologist.
+You may be sent to a doctor who specializes in these areas, called an otolaryngologist.

 The doctor or nurse will also feel your neck.
 Most patients with nasopharyngeal cancer have a lump in the neck.
 This is a sign that the cancer is spreading to the lymph nodes.